European shares log best week in two months despite volatility

 “The abandonment of forward guidance will likely spur rate volatility ahead of the next ECB meetings, as investors are left to speculate about the size of future hikes.”

-Gains on Friday were led by sectors that are more resilient to uncertainty such as real estate, up 4.3%, followed by utilities, and food and beverages stocks.
+Gains on Friday were led by sectors that are more resilient to uncertainty such as real estate (.SX86P), up 4.3%, followed by utilities (.SX6P), and food and beverages (.SX3P) stocks.

-Economy-linked stocks such as banks dropped 1.2%, while rising oil prices lifted heavy-weigh energy stocks 1.2%.
+Economy-linked stocks such as banks (.SX7P) dropped 1.2%, while rising oil prices lifted heavy-weigh energy stocks (.SXEP) 1.2%.

 Fears of rising borrowing costs sparking a recession, a weak euro and the Ukraine war have pushed the STOXX 600 index down 12.7% for the year.
 All eyes are now on the second-quarter reporting season for clues on the health of corporate Europe.

-In earnings reports, Danske Bank fell 2.2% as it axed dividends, while Swiss elevator and escalator manufacturer Schindler slipped 3.9% after cutting 2022 revenue guidance.
+In earnings reports, Danske Bank (DANSKE.CO) fell 2.2% as it axed dividends, while Swiss elevator and escalator manufacturer Schindler (SCHP.S) slipped 3.9% after cutting 2022 revenue guidance.

-Just Eat Takeaway jumped 13.8% after the online takeaway food company’s German rival Delivery Hero forecast a smaller loss as it shifted its focus to profitability.
+Just Eat Takeaway (TKWY.AS) jumped 13.8% after the online takeaway food company’s German rival Delivery Hero (DHER.DE) forecast a smaller loss as it shifted its focus to profitability.

-Aluminium-maker Norsk Hydro gained 6.4% after proposing an extra dividend and offering share buybacks.
+Aluminium-maker Norsk Hydro (NHY.OL) gained 6.4% after proposing an extra dividend and offering share buybacks.

 Comments